-Learn how to make orange pomanders that last.
-These tips and tricks will have you creating unique designs on your pomanders and making sure they last for years.
-Let the amazing smell of cloves and oranges fill your home around the holidays.
+Set out a big bowl of oranges and a big bowl of cloves and watch your friends and family delight in making pomanders!
+Learn how to make orange pomanders that last for years plus a fun history of pomanders.
+My tips and tricks will have you creating unique designs on your pomanders.
 This is a great Christmas craft for kids and adults and you can use the pomanders to create beautiful displays around the house.

 Growing up, my mom always studded our Christmas ham with cloves.